Non-small cell lung cancerLung cancer - non-small cell; NSCLC

 Adenocarcinomas are estimated to account for 40% of all lung cancers and are the most common lung cancers in many countries.
 They are also the most common lung cancers in women, and their rates are increasing dramatically in men.
 Until recently, adenocarcinoma was only weakly linked to smoking.
 Experts now suggest, however, that the dramatic increase in this lung cancer type in recent decades may be due to low-tar, filtered cigarettes.
 People who smoke them draw tiny particles deeper into their lungs.

 The course of this cancer varies widely.
 Most often, it develops slowly and causes few or no symptoms until it is far advanced.
 In some cases, however, it can be extremely aggressive and rapidly fatal.
-In 50% of cases in which this cancer spreads, it spreads only to the brain.
-It also can spread to the other lung, liver, adrenal glands, and bone.
+It can spread to the other lung, liver, adrenal glands, brain, and bone.

 More rare types of NSCLC include pleomorphic, carcinoid tumor, salivary gland carcinoma, and unclassified carcinoma.